17 Simple Things To Quit Buying To Save More Money

 I know, I know, everyone always bangs on about coffee!

 Buying coffee out every day can feel harmless, but it’s one of those small habits that adds up quickly.
-A few dollars here and there doesn’t feel like much, until you look at the monthly total.
+A few dollars here and there doesn’t feel like much, until you add it up.

 You don’t have to give up coffee entirely of course!
 Making it at home and bringing it with you, then treating yourself occasionally, can save a lot without feeling restrictive.
 Why not invest in a good thermos or travel mug you can take with you on the go.